ToC

 Finally, give your CV to a friend or family member for a final look.

-Here are the answers to some common questions about updating a CV:
+Here are the answers to five common questions about updating a CV:

 1. Why should you update your CV?